 - Create a well optimised highly targeted blog post.

-It's about picking your fights, and just like most things in life, there's a smart way of blogging and a not so smart way.
-Read on if this is making sense and you want to stop blogging the not so smart way.
+In some respects it's about picking your fights, and just like most things in life, there's a smart way of blogging and a not so smart way.
+Read on to make sure you're blogging the smart way.

 Blogging, The Swiss Army Knife of Content

 Hopefully, I've managed to help you understand the right way to blog.
-Keyword research to find phrases you can rank for etc. But there's more goodness you can get from blogs, something that once again many businesses get completely wrong.
+But there's more goodness you can get from blogs, something that once again many businesses get completely wrong.
 I'm talking about linking from your blog posts to relevant pages on your website.

-As you may know, Google is a link based system.
-That is it uses links to figure out which web pages are important.
+Google uses a link based system to figuring out which web pages on the Internet are important.

 This means it makes sense to weave links into your blog post to other blog posts and content pages on your website, making sure of course that they make sense for the person reading the post.
 In short, internal linking helps your search engine rankings.